 While all the other benefits are a result of your cat ingesting olive oil and it working its magic from the inside out, this method is a little different and is certainly worth a go if your cat has an ear mite problem.
 Ear mites are microscopic parasites that can affect both cats and dogs.
 They feed off skin cells and earwax and often live in the skin and within the ear canal itself.
 If left untreated they can cause serious irritation and inflammation.
 Cats with ear mites might constantly shake their heads or paw at their ears.
 You might also notice a black residue in their ears and sometimes you might notice an odor.
 If the problem persists and cannot be treated at home, you should consult your vet and get a professional medical opinion.
 However, many pet parents have used olive oil to get rid of mites and have seen some promising results.
 Before doing this though ALWAYS consult your vet and if they give you the go-ahead, simply put a few drops in your cat’s ears for a few days to see if there is any improvement.

 NB: It is super important that you consult your vet before doing any at-home ear treatments.
 Ear infections that are not properly treated can lead to more extreme problems like permanent damage of the ear canal.
 Always get a professional opinion first to ensure optimum safety for your feline friend.
+For more options, check out our detailed review of ear cleaners for cats.

 - It can help to reduce inflammation in the body